nubenetes/awesome-kubernetes/docs/monitoring.md

 * [dzone: Monitoring Web Servers Should Never Be Complex](https://dzone.com/articles/monitoring-web-servers-should-never-be-complex) Monitoring Web Services can become very very complex.
 But what really is needed to detect a failure?
 And how can setup and simplify your monitoring?
 * [dynatrace.com: What is observability?
 Not just logs, metrics and traces](https://www.dynatrace.com/news/blog/what-is-observability-2/)
 * [thenewstack.io: Observability Is the New Kubernetes 🌟](https://thenewstack.io/observability-is-the-new-kubernetes/)
+* [learnsteps.com: Logging Infrastructure System Design](https://www.learnsteps.com/logging-infrastructure-system-design/) Logging infrastructure system design is very important for each and every infrastructure as you need to look into logs.
+When you have a huge number of applications talking to each other there is an enormous amount of logs that they produce.
+Handling this amount of logs can be very costly and a headache.
+Let’s look at this problem for handling your logs at scale and Logging infrastructure System Design.

 ### Key Performance Indicator (KPI)
 * [KPIs](https://kpi.org/KPI-Basics)